onedata/onedata-documentation/docs/glossary.md

 ## Share

-An entity that represents a semi-public link assigned to a file or directory allowing anyone on the Internet to read the data.
-Shares in Onedata may have an optional description and can be promoted to the [Public Data][] using [handle][].
+An entity that represents a semi-public link assigned to a file or directory, allowing anyone on the Internet to read the data.
+Shares in Onedata may have an optional description and can be promoted to the [Public Data][] using a [handle][].
 Read more [here][docs-shares].

 ## Storage backend